New homes

 Make an inventory

-Shortly before the tenant moves in, make sure you or your agent makes an inventory of the contents of the property and its condition.
+It is best practice for you or your agent to prepare an inventory of the contents of the property and its condition shortly before the tenant moves in.
 An inventory is important as it can reduce disagreements at the end of the tenancy if anything is missing or has been damaged.
 Thomas Morris will arrange this as a part of our letting and management service.

 Collect the deposit and start receiving rent